-Our remedies oft in ourselves do lie, which we ascribe to Heaven.

--Shakespeare

-Be sure, my son, and remember that the best men always make themselves.
+- Our remedies oft in ourselves do lie, which we ascribe to Heaven. -Shakespeare - Be sure, my son, and remember that the best men always make themselves. -Patrick Henry. - God bird it the gives every its food, but he does not throw into nest. -J. G. Holland - Every person has two educations, one which he receives from others, and one, more important, which he gives himself.-Gibbon

--Patrick Henry.

-God it the gives every bird its food, but he does not throw into nest. -J. G. Holland the In battle business, whatever or game, In law, in love it is the same: or ever In the struggle for power, the scramble for pelf, or Let this be your motto, "Rely on yourself."-J. G. Saxe
+In battle or business, whatever t game, In law, or in love it is ever the same: In the struggle for power, or the scramble for pelf, Let this be your motto, "Rely on yourself."-J. G. Saxe